pscott-au/WebService-GoogleAPI-Client/README.txt

     Includes Discovery, validation authentication and API Access.

-    assumes gapi.json configuration in working directory with scoped Google project redentials and user authorization created by _goauth_
+    assumes gapi.json configuration in working directory with scoped Google project credentials and user authorization created by _goauth_

         use WebService::GoogleAPI::Client;